axltxl/m2bk/README.rst

 composed by *directives* (YAML numbers, strings or arrays), these will determine a corresponding behavior on **m2bk**.
 If **m2bk** does not receive any configuration file on command line, it will try to read ``/etc/m2bk.yaml``.
+**Please note the configuration format is still a work in progress and will most likely change in the early stages of m2bk.**

 The following is an example of what a configuration file looks like: